ibm-cloud-docs/cis/best-practices.md

 ## Best practice 1: Know how to restore the originating IPs of your customers
 {: #best-practice-know-how-to-restore-originating-ip}

-As a reverse proxy, we provide the origination IP in these headers:
+As a reverse proxy, CIS provides the origination IP in these headers:

 * `CF-Connecting-IP`
 * `X-Forwarded-For`